TwistTheNeil/rest-geoip/README.md

-GET  /api/ip              : Return client IP Address GET  /api/geoip           : Return client Geoip information GET  /api/geoip/:address  : Return Geoip information for "address" POST /api/update          : Update the Maxmind database
+GET  /api/ip              : Return client IP Address GET  /api/geoip           : Return client Geoip information GET  /api/geoip/:address  : Return Geoip information for "address" PUT  /api/update          : Update the Maxmind database
 ```

 The application doesn't provide a database.
-POSTing to `/api/update` will update the database and will ideally be protected by an api key.
-If `API_KEY` is not set, then the application will set one on startup and notify via STDOUT
+A `PUT` request to `/api/update` will update the database and will ideally be protected by an api key (header: `X-API-KEY`).
+If `API_KEY` env var is not set, then the application will set one on startup and notify via STDOUT

 ### Screenshot of optional webapp
 ![screenshot](docs/screenshot.png)